cryptoeconomicslab/plasma-predicates/research/SwapPredicate.md

 - [A|B->B]: Bob has a **confirmation signature** from Alice, which claims that Alice agrees that the ownership of range A to be transfered Bob, and **inclusion proof** of `B|A` (corresponding StateUpdate).
 - [B|A->A]: Alice has a **confirmation signature** from Bob, which claims that Bob agrees that the ownership of range B to be transfered to Alice, and **inclusion proof** of `A|B` (corresponding StateUpdate).

+Each party sends their confirmation signature to  their counterparty after checking that the conditional state of their counter party's coin is included in a block.

 Without them, the swap process will terminate and ownership of the coin will be simply transfered to the original owners.

 - ~~[A|B->B]~~: [A|B->A]
 - ~~[B|A->A]~~: [B|A->B]